-4 Possible mechanism
+4. Possible Mechanism

-The easterly winds over low latitudes, associated with the westerly winds over high latitudes, largely drive the anti-cyclonic subtropical ocean gyres, which show an intensification over the western boundary (Fig. 1) [Pedlosky, 1996].
+The easterly winds over low latitudes, associated with the westerly winds over high latitudes, largely drive the anticyclonic subtropical ocean gyres, which show an intensification over the western boundary (Figure 1) [Pedlosky, 1996].
 Significant dynamic changes of WBCs hint that the near-surface ocean zonal wind may have changed.

-Figs. 10 and 11 show the trends of the near-surface ocean zonal winds in the observa-260 tional data sets and CMIP5 simulations, respectively.
-Over the Southern Hemisphere, the wind 261 trends over the mid and high latitudes are dominated by stronger westerly winds.
-Meanwhile, 262 stronger easterly winds are found over most of the subtropical regions.
-Such trends reinforce 263 the background zonal winds.
-As a consequence, the wind shear between the low and the high 264 latitudes (wind stress curl) becomes stronger, which can force stronger WBCs in a warming 265 climate.
-Besides the intensification of the zonal wind, all data sets consistently show that the zonal mean winds are shifting towards the South Pole in comparison with their climatology 267 profile (Figs. 10 and 11, right-side).
-Such shifts show dynamic consistency with the poleward 268 shift of the Southern Hemisphere WBCs.
-269
+Figures 10 and 11 show the trends of the near-surface ocean zonal winds in the observational data sets and CMIP5 simulations, respectively.
+Over the Southern Hemisphere, the wind trends over the mid and high latitudes are dominated by stronger westerly winds.
+Meanwhile, stronger easterly winds are found over most of the subtropical regions.
+Such trends reinforce the background zonal winds.
+As a consequence, the wind shear between the low and the high latitudes (wind stress curl) becomes stronger, which can force stronger WBCs in a warming climate.
+Besides the intensification of the zonal wind, all data sets consistently show that the zonal mean winds are shifting toward the South Pole in comparison with their climatology profile (Figures 10 and 11, right-side).
+Such shifts show dynamic consistency with the poleward shift of the Southern Hemisphere WBCs.

 Over the North Atlantic, all the data sets consistently show a stronger and poleward shift of zonal wind.
 However, over North Pacific, some discrepancies appear between the observations (1958-2001) and climate models.
 Both atmospheric reanalyses present a stronger and equatorward shift of the North Pacific westerlies during 1958-2001, which contribute to a stronger and equatorward shift of the Kuroshio Current, (section 3.1).
-In contrast, the CMIP5 models simulate stronger and poleward shift of the North Pacific westerlies, forcing a stronger and poleward shift of the Kuroshio Current, as identified in Section 3.2.
-To explore the reason for the differences over Northern Pacific, we present the long-term (1900-2010) trends of surface wind based on the century long reanalyses (Supplementary Figs. S5).
-Both 20CRv2 and ERA-20C consistently presents a stronger and poleward shift of the Northern Pacific westerly, indicating the observed equatorward shift during 1958-2001 are attribute to internal variability, as also shown in Fig. 2.
+In contrast, the CMIP5 models simulate stronger and poleward shift of the North Pacific westerlies, forcing a stronger and poleward shift of the Kuroshio Current, as identified in section 3.2.
+To explore the reason for the differences over Northern Pacific, we present the long-term (1900-2010) trends of surface wind based on the century long reanalyses (supporting information Figure S5).
+Both 20CRv2 and ERA-20C consistently presents a stronger and poleward shift of the Northern Pacific westerly, indicating the observed equatorward shift during 1958-2001 are attribute to internal variability, as also shown in Figure 2.